-We are preparing to begin renovation on our basement to transform it into a fully-equipped teaching kitchen and multipurpose space.
+We have begun the renovation of our basement to transform it into a fully-equipped teaching kitchen and multipurpose space.
 The space will be used for our youth programs, adult workshops, events, and more.

+Take a peek above at our inspiration board created by Spaces Design Studio here in Fredericksburg.
 Stay tuned for updates on our progress!
-Take a peek above at our inspiration board created by Spaces Design Studio here in Fredericksburg!

 Project Background One of our most rewarding and impactful activities has been our monthly community dinner hosted by our Youth Farm Program (YFP) participants, staff and volunteers, and a chef from one the many amazing local restaurants.
 The dinners allow our youth to interact with food from seed to table—preparing and serving dishes made with fresh fruits and vegetables they have grown themselves in the YFP garden.

 Participants cook the meal, prepare the table, and serve their families, friends, and other members of the community on-site at Downtown Greens.
 These dinners are often a high point in our program participants’ time with us, allowing them to experience a sense of pride and accomplishment while feeding a never-disappointed audience—think Master Chef Jr. meets Big Brother Big Sister meets a lot of happy bellies!

 They also serve as a nexus of socioeconomic and cultural cross-pollination, being geographically positioned at the center of a variety of communities and acting as a hub for the preparation free meals for members of our community.